Süleymaniye Mosque – Istanbul

 Sultan Ahmed II, Sultan Suleyman II & Suleyman the Magnificent

-There is one more imperial mausoleum behind the mosque.
-It belongs to Hurrem Sultan who died in 1558.
+Another imperial mausuleum behind the mosque belongs to Hürrem Sultan, who died in 1558.

 Hurrem Sultan Turbe

-Interestingly, she is not next Sultan Suleiman the Magnificent like some other powerful women from the Sultanate of Women period that were buried next to their husbands.
-That’s probably because she died before Suleiman and had a completely separate imperial tomb constructed as her resting place.
+Interestingly, she was not buried next to Suleiman the Magnificent, unlike some other powerful women of the Sultanate of Women era.
+Likely, this is because she died before him and had a separate imperial tomb constructed for herself.

 Haseki Hurrem Sultan